Updated March 23, 2017

-Let your senses guide you to and around Cary, N.C., just 17 minutes outside of downtown Raleigh and home to renowned restaurants, endless shopping, quality entertainment and an unforgettable cultural and recreational experiences.
+Let your senses guide you to and around Cary, N.C., just 17 minutes outside of downtown Raleigh and home to renowned restaurants, endless shopping, quality entertainment and unforgettable cultural and recreational experiences.
 Get to know the town with a day of exploration, shopping and dining via the itinerary idea below.

 Start with the brand-new.
 Grab a Southern-inspired breakfast and a coffee at Verandah, the casual-fare restaurant at the Raleigh area's first-and-only boutique hotel, The Mayton Inn, which opened in Feb.
 2016.